-Enjoy the best that Italy has to offer; outstanding food, fun and varied riding in a glorious setting and hosts that welcome you like long lost friends.
-This riding centre was founded more than 30 years ago and has carved a reputation as one of the best-run riding establishments in Umbria.
+Enjoy the best that Italy has to offer - outstanding food, fun and varied horseback riding in a glorious setting and hosts that welcome you like long lost friends.
+This equestrian riding centre was founded more than 30 years ago and has carved a reputation as one of the best-run riding establishments in Umbria.
 In a panoramic setting, surrounded by woodland and overlooking mountains and valleys on all sides, the stables are the perfect antidote to the stress and strains of everyday life.
 The centre is also the largest of its kind in central Italy although feels warm and intimate with a heartfelt family atmosphere.

 The centre is a family venture in the best Italian tradition, headed by two brothers, Agostino and Giancarlo Bevilacqua.
-They are helped by their three children, all expert riders, and their wives Giuliana and Clara, who are amazing cooks.
-Clare, a British ex-pat who has been living in Italy for a number of years, is on hand to guide trails and be your point of contact.
+They are helped by their three children, all expert horseback riders, and their wives Giuliana and Clara, who are amazing cooks.
+Clare, a British ex-pat who has been living in Italy for a number of years, is on hand to guide trail rides and be your point of contact.

 Explore rolling mountains, hidden valleys and medieval hill villages in this unspoilt corner of Umbria, where time has stood still.
 Take a dip in the on-site swimming pool to soak away those aches and pains and during the summer months experience the magic of a night ride lit by fireflies.
-There is excellent riding available for experienced riders.
-Either tuition, with show jumping as a specialty, or endless rides in all directions to explore the surrounding countryside are available.
-Beginners and novice riders can also receive lessons and trail rides appropriate to their level, as can children.
-Your hosts are very flexible and all the week-long itineraries can be made into short breaks to suit your needs whilst tailor-made dates can be arranged.
+There is excellent horseback riding available for experienced riders.
+Either equestrian tuition, with show jumping as a specialty, or endless rides in all directions to explore the surrounding countryside, are available.
+Beginners and novice riders can also receive lessons and horseback trail rides appropriate to their level, as can children.
+Your hosts are very flexible and all the week-long itineraries can be made into short break to suit your needs whilst tailor-made dates can be arranged.

-For those wanting to explore further on this riding holiday, the stables are just 13 km from Spoleto, a Roman, medieval and Renaissance jewel and a great place to spend some time for riders and non-riders alike.
+For those wanting to explore further on this equestrian vacation, the stables are just 13 km from Spoleto, a Roman, medieval and Renaissance jewel and a great place to spend some time for riders and non-riders alike.
 The larger towns of Assisi, Perugia, Orvieto and Todi are all within easy reach as are many of the vineyards of the region.
 Only a short drive or train ride from Rome this holiday is also perfect for a short break in the Eternal City at the start or end of your holiday.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Review received from AC of Elgin on 17/09/2023
+Review received from MC of Dublin 16, Ireland on 30/09/2024

 There are several different riding programmes available as well as 2 exciting trails which give riders a chance to experience the best of both worlds - exploring local villages and ancient ruins further afield while enjoying the friendly riding centre and all it has to offer back 'at base'.
 Please advise which you would like when booking.